top of page

 There is speculative interest in the bells.
 Agents, grasping the discovery’s veracity, see profit in helping find new owners for the church and bells—but their clients’ motives are very different from our own.

 The academic initially referred us to Professor Helen Nicholson, as an internationally acknowledged expert in the military orders, but on reading her critique he too concurred, ‘her counterargument is based on personal opinion and not fact’.
 However, he was considerate enough to pass our research onto a junior colleague—a doctoral candidate looking to make a name outside academia.
-Not regarded as a trusted source for authoritative authentication, he was recommended as, ‘an able and objective medieval scholar’.
+He was not regarded as a trusted source for authoritative authentication, but recommended as, "an able and objective medieval scholar."

-On interrogation of our report, the doctoral candidate, agreed the evidence pointed towards inarguable conclusion.
-The bells of Holywood were sponsored by a master within a military religious order—William leRich, most likely a Templar.
-He also confirmed, what we feared, ‘the academic world will never endorse the discovery… no matter how illogical their denial seems.’
-However, he offered his help in procuring contacts to further our cause to free ourselves from the, 'burden of discovery'.
+On interrogation of our report, the doctoral candidate agreed our evidence pointed towards inarguable conclusion.
+There was no other possible name interpretation on the bells, and so the bells of Holywood were sponsored by a master within a military religious order.
+William leRich was most likely a Templar.
+He also confirmed what we feared, "the academic world will never endorse the discovery… no matter how illogical their denial seems".
+However, he offered his help in procuring contacts to further our cause to free ourselves from the, "burden of discovery."

 Consequently, over the following weeks, we received international phone calls regarding acquiring the church and bells.
 However, the speculative enquiries were more about obtaining the bells than development of the church, or promoting our find.

-Alarm bells rang when asked to present all we had done to seek authentication and ‘acceptance’ by the Scottish government.
-It was clear the enquiries were only interested in removing the bells, and not development of the church.
-‘The interred archaeology, interesting as it was, has little financial value’.
-We were advised the legal penalty for removing ‘medieval’ bells from the church, would not be a ‘financial’ concern for the church’s new owners, if the Scottish government refused to recognise the bells’ full provenance.
+Alarm bells rang when we were asked to present all we had done to seek authentication and ‘acceptance’ by the Scottish government.
+It was clear the enquiries were only interested in removing the bells from the country, and not development of the church or presentation of the bells for the public.
+"The interred archaeology, interesting as it was, has little financial value."
+We were advised any legal penalty for removing ‘medieval’ bells from the church would not be a ‘financial concern' for the church’s new owners, if the Scottish government refused to recognise the bells’ full provenance.

-We chose to defer such speculative interest, no matter how much of a solution it would bring to our current situation, because we wanted to be certain we had done everything to give the bells and the site opportunity to stay and be celebrated in Scotland, and the church to be redeveloped to provide a signpost to the area’s rich heritage.
-We wanted to ensure there was lasting plan to maintain and improve the surrounding cemetery; my home for the last six years.
-We did not want to contribute any further detriment to the significant catalogue of misplay already regarding the church and bells.
+We chose to defer such speculative interest, no matter how much of an early solution it would bring to our current frustrating situation, because we wanted to be certain we had done everything to give the bells and the site opportunity to stay and be celebrated in Scotland, and the church to be redeveloped to provide a signpost to the area’s rich heritage.
+We wanted to ensure there was lasting plan to maintain the church and improve the surrounding cemetery; my home for the last six years, and we did not want any potential 'sell-out' to contribute further detriment to the already significant catalogue of misplay existing regarding the church and its bells.

-But nobility can be tested, only so far.
+But our nobility can be tested by the stupidity, prejudice and ignorance exhibited by Scotland's heritage governance, only so far.

 bottom of page